ivanceras/sauron/README.md

  Sauron is an html web framework for building web-apps.
  It is heavily inspired by elm.

+ Sauron doesn't use macro to provide the view, instead it is using rust syntax to construct the html view.

 ### Example
 ```rust
 use sauron::html::attributes::*;